The Impact of Coronavirus on Public Schools

 4. Are remote learning opportunities available for students with no Internet access?

-The options will vary depending on the circumstances but, unfortunately, there may be no viable options for online instruction in some cases.
+The options will vary depending on the circumstances, but unfortunately, there may be no viable options for online instruction in some cases.
 In addition to schools, many public libraries and community centers have also temporarily closed.
-That being said, many utility companies in affected areas are offering free or discounted internet services to affected students and families.
+That being said, many utility companies in affected areas offer free or discounted internet services to affected students and families.

 5. Will the closure affect student report cards?